ltbinsbe/INFODTP/REPORT.md

 # The main definition
 The author provides us with an algorithm that consists of two steps.
-One 'preprocessing' step that will produce a list of trees which is strictly increasing (using the height of the trees as the cost function), and a final step that will transform this preprocessed list (which might already contain but a single element) into a single tree.
+One 'pre-processing' step that will produce a list of trees which is strictly increasing (using the height of the trees as the cost function), and a final step that will transform this pre-processed list (which might already contain but a single element) into a single tree.

 Since we show that for any strictly increasing list, the leftmost pair is always an lmp, using